kristinemlarson/gnssrefl/docs/use_cases/use_tggo.md

 correction.
 The best thing to do is to change the delT parameter in the json file to ignore these long arcs.
 The default was 75; I changed mine to 35 minutes and reran <code>gnssir</code> and then <code>subdaily</code>.
-You can see now that the RHdot outliers are gone:
+You can see now that those RHdot outliers are gone:

 <img src=../_static/tggo_delT_fixed.png width=600>